 Besides the trainings and implementation of home gardens in 7 villages in Bukit Batu, the project also focused on small animal husbandry, seed saving, verticulture, tree planting and small-scale agriculture.

-Today the results have gone beyond expectations and have led to 500 families actively part of the homegarden program, 912 participants in the health and nutrition program and more than 350 families with fishponds and chicken.
+The project ran from 2011 to 2015 and the results went beyond expectations, leading to 500 families actively part of the homegarden program, 912 participants in the health and nutrition program and more than 350 families with fishponds and chicken.
 More than 340 families have started growing fruit trees and those who do not own land, grow vegetables using verticulture.
 Many families have also set up medicinal gardens as well as started growing moringa trees and azolla.